 This one is going to quickly take you through some of the things to watch for.

-I’d encourage you to then finish the post to find out more about each option….
+I’d encourage you to then finish reading this post to find out more about each option….

 There are just about 100 points possible — so, just like regular labor, there is a pretty large scale.